 and whom they might teach the language and literature of the Chaldeans

 Nebuchadnezzar wanted to teach the young men from Judah the “language and literature of the Chaldeans.”
-This was a three-year period of training in architecture, astrology, astronomy, agriculture, law, mathematics and the very difficult Akkadian language, an East Semitic cuneiform language.
+This was a three-year period of training in architecture, astrology, astronomy, agriculture, law, mathematics, and the challenging Akkadian language, an East Semitic cuneiform language.

 Living in God’s Word keeps us from yielding to the values of the world system.